 Myspace dwindled in value and was sold for just $35 million in 2011 — about $550 million less than NewsCorp had paid for it just six years earlier despite the $250 million acquisition of Photobucket in May 2007.

-Although still in operation, the social network sees a relatively small audience and doesn’t appear at all likely to return to its glory days.
+Although still in operation, the social network sees a relatively small audience thanks to its competitor Facebook and doesn’t appear at all likely to return to its glory days.
 Particularly after a major glitch during a server migration resulted in the loss of any and all music uploaded prior to 2015.
+However, people can still create profiles and check out the site for music and entertainment information.

 The SciFi Channel Before